alexwishart/FoodTrackerBackend/README.md

 3. Add the Meal.swift file into the FoodServer project
    1. Select the yellow Sources > Application folder in the left hand explorer menu
    2. Click right mouse and select Add Files to "FoodServer"...
-   3. Single left click the Meal.swift file found in FoodTrackerBackend > iOS > FoodTracker > FoodTracker
+   3. Find the Meal.swift file found in FoodTrackerBackend > FoodServer > Sources > Application
-   4. Select the Options button, Scroll down about halfway through the "Add to targets" and tick the "Application"
-   5. Untick any other options in "add to targets" and click Add
+   4. Single right click it, then select the Options button.
+Scroll down about halfway through the "Add to targets" and tick "Application".
+Untick any other options in "add to targets" and click "Add".
 4. Add a dictionary to the Application.swift file to store the Meal types
    1. Open the Sources > Application > Application.swift file
    2. Add a "mealstore" inside the app class,  by inserting the following code: